X

 6. Understanding the various challenges

 Be prepared for the many challenges you are likely to face when doing business in Southeast Asia.
+Leveraging approaches such as data driven recruiting can mitigate workforce-related difficulties and enhance operational efficiency.
 If you are impatient, you’ll end up frustrated, especially if you did not do your homework to understand the business environment and the culture of your target country.
 Here are some of the things you are likely to encounter.

 · Economic disparity, since some of the nations are more progressive than others